Take Off Your Pants and Jacket: Legacy

 The album was a favorite of Avril Lavigne, an artist who arrived in its aftermath.

 Take Off Your Pants and Jacket arrived at the apex of an early 2000s, pre-9/11 moment for youth culture.
 A 2001 Federal Trade Commission report condemned the entertainment industry for marketing lewd lyrics to American youth, specifically naming Blink-182 as among the most explicit acts.
 It debuted at the peak of a musical moment the band helped foment, a brand of snotty pop-punk popularized with bands following Blink's footsteps like Sum 41, Simple Plan and Good Charlotte, all of whom released seminal albums in 2001–02.
 Its songs became common on peer-to-peer sites like Kazaa and LimeWire, and its sound proved influential: its ubiquity made it a "sonic bible for many millennials" according to Kat Bein of Billboard.
 Others agreed: “If you're part of a certain twenty-something age bracket, you can recite every chorus [of the album]" replied Zach Schonfeld of The Atlantic.
-The album was an influence on artists like Avril Lavigne, Mod Sun You Me at Six, Knuckle Puck, and Neck Deep, who covered "Don't Tell Me That It's Over" in 2019.
+The album was an influence on artists like Avril Lavigne, Mod Sun You Me at Six, Knuckle Puck, and Neck Deep, who covered "Don't Tell Me It's Over" in 2019.

 It also marked a transitionary period in the group, being the first time the trio began to fracture.
 Shortly after the album's release, the 9/11 attacks prompted a pause in the band's schedule, which led DeLonge to explore a slower, more heavy musical style—which became the album Box Car Racer (2002).
 Blink producer Jerry Finn naturally returned to engineer, and DeLonge, ostensibly trying to avoid paying a session player, invited Barker to record drums—making Hoppus the odd man out.
 It marked a major rift in their friendship: while DeLonge claimed he was not intentionally omitted, Hoppus nonetheless felt betrayed.
 "At the end of 2001, it felt like Blink-182 had broken up.
 It wasn't spoken about, but it felt over", said Hoppus later.

+For the album's 25th anniversary, the band released limited-quantity merchandise honoring the album, and made available for the first time the six bonus tracks on streaming, which were formerly only available on physical formats.